Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

     tasks_from: create-organization
 ```

+#### "create-repository"
-"create-repository" task creates a repository under an organization
+This task creates a repository under an organization

 ```yaml
 - include_role: